Marijuana and Addiction

 Is marijuana addictive?

 Abuse of any substance – including marijuana – is when the user begins seeking the substance compulsively and continues use though there have been harmful effects to their lives, including problems with family, school, work or the legal system.
 Research has shown that about 9% of all marijuana users become addicted and that those who start early and who are daily users are more susceptible to marijuana addiction.

 What happens when you try to quit smoking pot and you’re addicted?

 Pot smokers who are classified as marijuana abusers frequently report that they have withdrawal symptoms that include sleeplessness, no appetite, anxiety, cravings to use, and irritability.
 While any of these can make quitting difficult, the combination of several symptoms can make it difficult to stay on the road to recovery.
+This is where SMART Recovery can help.

 How do I stop smoking marijuana?

 SMART provides our members with tools and skills that they can use to help them recover from marijuana addiction as well as alcohol, or other drugs or negative behaviors.
 SMART Recovery, which can be used as a support group alternative to Marijuana Anonymous (MA), uses a 4-Point Program®, with each element designed to help you overcome your problems with abusing marijuana:

 Building & Maintaining Motivation – Helps you identify and keep up with your reasons to quit.
 Why do you want to quit smoking pot - what will keep you focused on that goal?